google/copybara/docs/reference.md

 # Changes

 Data about the set of changes that are being migrated.
 Each change includes information like: original author, change message, labels, etc. You receive this as a field in TransformWork object for used defined transformations

+# Path

+Represents a path in the checkout directory

 # TransformWork